Quick start#

 Writing task-based applications#

-If you are already familiar with async and futures from the C++ standard library, the same functionality is available in HPX.
+If you are already familiar with async and future from the C++ standard library, the same functionality is available in HPX.

 The following terminology is essential when talking about task-based C++ programs: